whitneyburton/portfolios/students/1808-front/ashley-levi/20180920-ashley-levi-m1.md

 ## B: Individual Work & Projects

 Over the course of the module I had to work on various projects, both individual and with a partner.
-I gained a ton of experience and knowledge working with JavaScript/Jquery DOM manipulation, event delegation, local storage, and organizing HTML and CSS.
-On top of that, I was able to pratice working and communicating with different types of people on difficult projects which prompted us to quickly learn and master git/github in the process.
+I gained a ton of experience and knowledge working with JavaScript/jQuery DOM manipulation, event delegation, local storage, array prototypes and organizing and structering HTML and CSS.
+On top of that, I was able to practice working and communicating with different types of people on difficult projects which prompted us to quickly learn and master git/github in the process.

 #### Number Guesser

 For this project I created a number guessing game where the user is challanged to correctly guess a randomly generated number.
 The user can instantiate their own minimum and maximum number-range and then the application will generate a random number between those minimum and maximum inputs.
-If the user guesses correcly, the game will tell them 'BOOM!', and then the minimum range decreases by 10 and the maximum range increases by 10.
+If the user guesses correctly, the game will tell them 'BOOM!' and then the minimum range decreases by 10 and the maximum range increases by 10.

 * [GitHub URL](https://github.com/ashleylevi/number-guesser)
 * [Original Assignment](http://frontend.turing.io/projects/number-guesser.html)